• Skip to primary navigation

 "Trauma is what happens inside of us" – Gabor Maté

-EFT can reliably calm our outsized stress responses – like fear, frustration or chronic anxiety – in the moment it is happening, allowing us to think more clearly and restoring our choice-making ability.
+EFT can reliably calm our outsized stress responses – like fear, frustration or chronic anxiety – in the moment it is happening, allowing us to think more clearly and make better choices.

-In skilled hands, EFT can further be used to address and disarm what gets triggered that is often at the root of our stress – those bad things that happened, our negative thoughts about them, our unfortunate conclusions about ourselves – so our nervous systems can safely relax.
-We're likely just trying to protect ourselves – consciously or unconsciously – from bad things happening again.
+In skilled hands, EFT can further be used to address and disarm what gets activated that is often at the root of our stress – those bad things that happened, our negative thoughts about them, our unfortunate conclusions about ourselves – so our nervous systems can safely relax.
+We may be trying to protect ourselves – consciously or unconsciously – from bad things happening again.
+In other words, we may be responding now based on how we were conditioned by what happened to us.

 Students practice EFT tapping together in an EFT course, Newtown, CT USA